webapexdev/findock-tt/README.md

 Create a dedicated page for viewing and managing individual tasks.

 **Requirements:**
-- Create a new route `/tasks/:id` with a task detail page
+- Create a new route `/tasks/:id` with a task detail page : done
-- Display all task information (title, description, status, owner, assignees, attachments)
+- Display all task information (title, description, status, owner, assignees, attachments) : done
-- Add a comments/notes section where users can:
+- Add a comments/notes section where users can: done
   - Add comments to tasks
   - View comment history with timestamps and authors
   - Edit/delete their own comments
-- Backend: Create comments entity and API endpoints (CRUD operations)
+- Backend: Create comments entity and API endpoints (CRUD operations) : done
-- Add navigation from task list to detail view
+- Add navigation from task list to detail view : done (by title)
-- Show task creation and update timestamps
+- Show task creation and update timestamps : done

 **Bonus:**
-- Add @mention functionality in comments
+- Add @mention functionality in comments : done (as reply button for task)
-- Show comment notifications
+- Show comment notifications : done (bell on the header)
 - Add rich text formatting for comments
 - Display task activity timeline